 Global Certifications: GMP, TGA, and PIC/S

 Manufacturing certifications reveal the quality of the facility, organization of operations, adherence to important procedural steps, and control over quality and safety and how they are implemented and recorded.
-Sun Ten has received GMP, TGA, and PIC/S certifications.
+Sun Ten has received GMP, TGA, and PIC/S certifications, underscoring its commitment to excellence.

-In 2010, SUN TEN Laboratories received certification through the National Products Association (NPA) as a GMP compliant dietary supplement manufacturing facility.
-In 2015, SUN TEN Laboratories received the Public Health and Safety Organization’s NSF International Certification.
+In 2010, SUN TEN Laboratories received certification through the National Products Association (NPA) as a GMP-compliant dietary supplement manufacturing facility.
+In 2015, SUN TEN Laboratories earned NSF International Certification from the Public Health and Safety Organization.

 Australia

-In 1992, SUN TEN became the first Chinese herb al extraction manufacturer from Taiwan to obtain GMP certification from the Australia Therapeutic Goods Administration (TGA).
-SUN TEN is the only Chinese herbal extract manufacturer from Taiwan to receive PIC/S GMP certification from Australia’s TGA, in 2004, 2006 and 2009.
+In 1992, SUN TEN became the first Chinese herbal extraction manufacturer from Taiwan to obtain GMP certification from the Australian Therapeutic Goods Administration (TGA).
+Additionally, SUN TEN is the only Chinese herbal extract manufacturer from Taiwan to receive PIC/S GMP certification from Australia’s TGA, achieving this in 2004, 2006, and 2009.

 Japan

-In 1975, SUN TEN began exporting to Japan.
-SUN TEN is the first TCM manufacturer from Taiwan to qualify for reimbursable prescription by the Japanese Health Insurance Plan.
-SUN TEN is also the first Chinese herbal extraction manufacturer from Taiwan to be an Accredited Foreign Manufacturer in Japan.
+Since 1975, SUN TEN has been exporting to Japan.
+SUN TEN was the first TCM manufacturer from Taiwan to qualify for reimbursable prescriptions under the Japanese Health Insurance Plan.
+Moreover, it was the first Chinese herbal extraction manufacturer from Taiwan to be accredited as a Foreign Manufacturer in Japan.

 Malaysia